top of page

 Our aim for our children

-Our main aim for each and every child is to provide a safe and stimulating environment.
-We ensure your child is given generous care and attention, because of our ratio of qualified staff to children.
-We feel it is important for all children to have the chance to socialise with other children and adults to develop their ability to live, play, work and learn together.
+Our main aim for every child is to provide a safe and stimulating environment.
+We ensure your child is given generous care and attention because of our ratio of qualified staff to children.
+We feel it is crucial for all children to have the chance to socialise with other children and adults to develop their ability to live, play, work and learn together.
 Every child has a personal keyworker who ensures each child makes positive progress in all key areas of development.
 Your child's keyworker will build a nurturing and supportive relationship where they will endeavour to understand what drives your child academically to help them grow and achieve.
-In our setting we see parents as partners in children's learning and we are passionate about building strong links with a child's home life.
+In our setting, we see parents as partners in children's learning, and we are passionate about building strong links with a child's home life.

 Children's development and learning

-In the early years foundation stage framework there are seven areas of learning and development which guide us as early years practitioners.
+The Early Years Foundation Stage Framework has seven areas of learning and development that guide us as early years practitioners.
 We follow these seven areas to structure your child's play into exciting activities where they can learn new skills and knowledge.

-The EYFS framework explains how and what your child will be learning to support their healthy development.
+The EYFS framework explains how and what your child will learn to support their healthy development.

 -Personal, social and emotional development